2567-rblx/EventBypass/README.md

 - [ ] Make that script packed so you only need to do 1 request
 - [ ] a

+#### Extra Info ####
+Currently Tommy Play and Spotify Island won't be open sourced.
+Once I'm bothered I will make a script for closed source shit

 # Current Games (Total: 28)
 [8th Annual Bloxy Awards](https://www.roblox.com/games/6225076142)\
 [Beatland](https://www.roblox.com/games/8528736393)\